AnhHoang-21/Car-Reviews-Data-Analysis/README.md

-# Car Reviews Data Analysis
+# Toyota Car Reviews Data Analysis
 The repository contains all related files in my portfolio

 The data is driven from the Edmunds Kaggle dataset, which contains customer reviews from 50 different car brands.
 This project focuses merely on Toyota review data.
 The original data has more than 18 thousand rows and six columns.

 📋Pipeline:

 📌1.
 Data Cleaning
 * Clean the redundant texts appearing in a few rows of the first column.